-On January 29, 2013, we issued 900,000 shares of restricted common stock to PhytoSPHERE Systems, LLC pursuant to the terms of the Purchase Agreement in satisfaction of our first payment obligation due under the Purchase Agreement.
-The shares represent 10.1% of the issued and outstanding share of our common stock as of April 12, 2013, and were calculated based on a price per share of our common stock of \$5.00 pursuant to the terms of the Purchase Agreement for an aggregate total value of \$4,500,000.
+On January 29, 2013, we issued 900,000 shares of restricted common stock to PhytoSPHERE pursuant to the terms of the Agreement for Purchase and Sale of Assets (the "Agreement") in satisfaction of our first payment obligation due under the Agreement.
+The shares represent 10.1% of the issued and outstanding share of our common stock as of May 17, 2013, and were calculated based on a price per share of our common stock of \$5.00 pursuant to the terms of the Agreement for an aggregate total value of \$4,500,000.